 Having practiced as a state prosecutor and a criminal defense attorney for more than twelve years, Lucas Fleming is reminded daily of the growing epidemic of teens and young adults in the criminal justice system.
 When he began examining the problem further in search of a remedy, he found a direct correlation between illiteracy and crime.

 According to the U.S. Department of Justice, a staggering 85 percent of children and teens in the juvenile system have below-average reading and comprehension skills.
-Fleming discovered also that in Florida, third grade is the first level that children can fail the FSAT (the Florida Standards Assessment Test), a statewide, mandatory exam that children in grades 3-11 must pass each year in order to be promoted to the next grade level).
-He also found that children who fail a grade are more likely to drop out of school and less likely to succeed in general, as evidenced by a National Literacy Trust study suggesting that children’s level of ability at the age of seven is “a good predictor of their future level of achievement.
+Fleming discovered also that in Florida, third grade is the first level that children can fail the FSA (the Florida Standards Assessments exam), a statewide, mandatory exam that children in grades 3-11 must pass each year in order to be promoted to the next grade level).
+He also found that children who fail a grade are more likely to drop out of school and less likely to succeed in general, as evidenced by a National Literacy Trust study suggesting that children’s level of ability at the age of seven is “a good predictor of their future level of achievement.”